SysAdminDk/EspHome/IR - Water Meter Reader/Readme.md

 ![Esp12f-IR](https://github.com/SysAdminDk/EspHome/blob/553e320091f953609b2eac8c876f1675a864e334/IR%20-%20Water%20Meter%20Reader/images/ESP12-in-place.PNG?raw=true)

+### Kamstrup FlowIQ 2200
+Importent note: This is custom made for reading a Kamstrup FlowIQ 2200, if the 3d printed bracket fits other watermeters is unknown.

 I got the refrence holder from arelektronik when I got the IR reader, and have modified it to fit on my FlowIQ 2200 water meter, there can be done some enhancments so it will stay in place.
 I just iuse some Double sided tape.